octoxalis/11tyTips/source/matter/pages/site_structure.md

 {% end_short_note %}
 : **Eleventy doesn't lock you into a predefined scheme** and let you express your specific needs with ease.

-{{_G_.SITE_s}} has been designed to offer the maximum of flexibility and consistency in the development phase, keeping a strong separation of concerns as to ease any needed refactoring and modification of the code.
+{{A_o.SITE_s}} has been designed to offer the maximum of flexibility and consistency in the development phase, keeping a strong separation of concerns as to ease any needed refactoring and modification of the code.
 The site [source tree] gives an overview of the source directory hierarchy.

 Following these configuration options leads to a command line *requiring* the `--config` argument: